Visit Kure

 If you visit without background on the Yamato story, the museum will explain it.
 But knowing the outline in advance makes the visit richer.

 Her sister ship, the Musashi, was sunk in October 1944 in the Sibuyan Sea.
 The Yamato herself was sunk five months later off Kyushu, in an attack mission with no realistic chance of success.
-The decision to send her remains one of the most studied tragedies in naval history.
+The decision to send her remains the subject of serious historical dispute today.

 In the postwar era, the Yamato became an unusual cultural symbol.
 The 1974 anime Space Battleship Yamato (Uchū Senkan Yamato) reimagined her as a starship and launched one of Japan's most influential science fiction franchises.
 The 2005 film Yamato and In This Corner of the World (2016, with the 2019 extended cut In This Corner (and Other Corners) of the World adding 33 minutes around the Rin/Shusaku/Suzu storyline) both feature Kure prominently.
-A dedicated In This Corner of the World pilgrimage map is coming separately.
+A dedicated pilgrimage map is in our In This Corner of the World filming-locations guide.

 FAQ